Otto II, Duke of Brunswick-Osterode

-Duke Otto II of Brunswick-Osterode (1396–c.1452) was a son of Duke Frederick I of Brunswick-Osterode and his wife, Adelaide of Anhalt-Zerbst.
+Duke Otto II (or Otho) of Brunswick-Osterode (c.
+1396–c.1452) was a son of Duke Frederick I of Brunswick-Osterode and his wife, Adelaide of Anhalt-Zerbst, or possibly Elizabeth, heiress of Homburg.
 He succeeded his father as duke of Brunswick-Osterode in 1421 and ruled jointly with his first cousin once removed Albert II.

-Otto was married to Schonetta (d.
+Otto was married to Schonetta (or Schonela) (d.
 1436), a daughter of Count John I of Nassau-Weilburg.
 This marriage was childless.